Last updated on April 27th, 2026 at 06:27 pm

 Unfortunately, if you’re like most people, including me, you’ve already got closets and drawers full of synthetic materials.
 There are several options you can use to trap microplastics and keep them out of wastewater.

-• If you can’t install a filter on your washing machine or you use a laundromat or communal machines, you still have choices.
+• If you can’t install a filter on your washing machine or you use a laundromat or communal machines, you still have options to reduce your impact.

 • Wash synthetic fabrics in a washing bag from GuppyFriend.
 Testing showed it captured about 90% of particles.